NCCI Womens Facility

 Visitation

-- Visits are by appointment only; visitors must call or email to schedule and confirm the day before.
+- All visits are by appointment only; visitors should call or email the prison to schedule and confirm the day before.

 Communication

-- Video visits use the Getting Out Visits app and are limited to people on an incarcerated person's approved visitors list.
+- Video visits at NCCI Women use the Getting Out Visits app and are limited to people on an incarcerated person's approved visitors list.

-- Pay Tel products at the facility include InteleTABLET, Centurion ITS, inteleVISIT, and off-site mail scanning (InteleSCAN).
+- The facility uses Pay Tel products including InteleTABLET, Centurion ITS, inteleVISIT, and InteleSCAN.

-- Mailed money orders must be made payable to TouchPay and sent with a deposit slip to a TouchPay PO Box for trust deposits.
+- Mailed money orders must be made payable to TouchPay and sent with the required deposit slip to a TouchPay PO Box for trust deposits.

 Topic Overviews